Frank Harden: The Harden and Weaver Show

-The Harden and Weaver Show aired 6 days a week, from 6AM to 10AM, and dominated the Washington, DC morning ratings for over 32 years.
+The Harden and Weaver Show aired 6 days a week, from 6 am to 10 am, and dominated the Washington, D.C., morning ratings for over 32 years.

 By all reports, the co-hosts enjoyed a rare rapport with each other, and with their listeners.
 They mixed goofball comedy with music, guest interviews, news, and useful information.
 They delivered commercial scripts with off the cuff banter and ad-libs, an innovation in radio advertising.

 Each program included a musical march and hymn, broadcast at the same precise time so that listeners could depend upon them during the morning routine.
 The co-hosts read letters from listeners, took on-air phone calls, and hosted occasional unscheduled guests.

 Although Harden and Weaver discussed news events, they remained non-controversial, and neither revealed his personal political leanings in public.
 Harden wrote, in 1983, "(We) can be serious when the situation calls for it, and I can be a bit caustic at times.
 But it's usually on behalf of Everyman railing against the system.
 We don't pose as heavyweights...
 We'll acknowledge an issue - satirically - but won't climb on a soapbox...
 We're not in the business of alienating people."

 In classic comedy mode, Harden was the easy-going straight man whose comments prompted Weaver's comic antics, based on a recurring repertoire of characters, each with a distinct accent and vocal tone.
 "Their characters became part of the daily conversation in offices, schools and shops," reported Fisher in the Washington Post.
 "Harden and Weaver's Rocky Rockmont, a fictional car salesman from a Chevy dealer, won so much currency that the actual salesmen at the dealership donned buttons saying, "Hi, I'm Rocky."
 When the WMAL duo made fun of the kitchen help at Sam Wong's Moon Palace restaurant on Wisconsin Avenue NW, business there soared, and the owner became a regional celebrity.
 After Harden and Weaver started putting the Eastern High School choir on the air to sing each Christmas season, it gained a following and reputation that persist three decades later."

 Congressman Frank R. Wolf recorded in the US Congressional Record that when a Virginia park was threatened by budget cuts, "Harden and Weaver helped spur the community on with their daily reports on the importance of the park to school children.
 And that park was saved.
 When Harden and Weaver spoke, folks listened."

 "Theirs was a quiet humor, restricted by a reticence that the culture soon would discard as old-fashioned.
 But before they vanished, (the show) did what many media efforts dream of, but never quite accomplish: They created community," wrote Fisher in the Washington Post.